AmadeusITGroup/cloud-cost-allocation/README.md

 ConsumerComponent = consumer_component
 ConsumerEnvironment = consumer_environment

+# List of values to be ignored for the consumer tag
+ConsumerServiceIgnoredValue = n/a

 # The product tag key
 # In case of list, first matching key is used
 Product = product